mstovicek/go-chapter-1-google-places/README.md

 - https://appliedgo.net/random about random generation for sleeping in a go routine
 - https://appliedgo.net/di/ about dependency injection
 - when returning error, return pointer to the value to be nil-able
+- very simple json and env parsing using annotation in structs